Interpretation is a special form of communication that helps people to understand the environment. It can take various forms.

 Outdoor Interpretation Panels

-These are installed at various sites, featuring information, photographs and illustrations.
+These are installed at various sites, featuring text, photographs and illustrations.
 Interpretation panels help people to understand and relate to the places they visit.
 They often ‘tell the story’ of a place to provoke people’s interest and engagement with a site.

-Partnership staff lead guided walks at different sites, often in partnership with community groups or as part of major community projects.
+Our staff lead guided walks at different sites, often in partnership with community groups or as part of major community projects.

 Information about upcoming walks can be found in our activities calendar.